Thistle/galley-sdk/README.md

 To set up your environment and install the required dependencies for local development, you will may use both Python and a virtual environment tool like [virtualenv](https://virtualenv.pypa.io/en/latest/#) or [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) or the supplied [Development Container](https://containers.dev/).

 ### virtualenv steps

+First make sure you're using Python 3.9.
+If you use pyenv, it'll select Python 3.9 automatically based on the .python-version file (and complain if you don't have 3.9 installed).
+Other installation methods are an exercise for the intrepid reader.

 ```
 $ git clone git@github.com:Thistle/galley-sdk.git
 $ cd galley-sdk